 - Comply with all related policies and procedures, including COVID-19 Best Hygiene Training and daily Health Check reporting when scheduled to be on-site.

-While Stanford continues a gradual resumption of on-site operations, we also need to minimize our total on-site population in order to support the health and safety of our community.
+While Stanford continues a gradual resumption of on-site operations, we also need to minimize our total on-site population to best support the health and safety of our community and maintain compliance with county, state, and federal requirements.

-To reduce the potential for exposure, telecommuting will be extended and employees not required to have an on-site presence will continue to work from home through the end of March 2021.
+To reduce the potential for exposure, telecommuting will be extended and employees not required to have an on-site presence will continue to work from home through mid-June 2021, although greater access to on-site work may be possible sooner as noted in the on-site work guidance above.

-Updated temporary telecommute/remote work agreements (link is external) are required when an employee changes their work location, particularly when working out-of-state for a period of 30 consecutive days.
+Updated temporary telecommute/remote work agreements are required when an employee changes their work location, particularly when working out-of-state for a period of 30 consecutive days.
 When telecommuting out of the area, the employee may need to change their health benefits.

-Note: If an employee is working 150 miles outside of Santa Clara County and is recalled to return to on-site work, per the university's Travel Guidance, employees are restricted from the main campus or any Stanford facility in Santa Clara County, and must quarantine for 10 days before returning to on-site work.
+Note: If an employee is working 150 miles outside of Santa Clara or San Mateo County and is recalled to return to on-site work, per the university's Travel Guidance, they can return to the Stanford main campus or Stanford Redwood City campus after receiving a negative COVID-19 test 5 or more days after their arrival back (or after 10 days without a COVID-19 test).

 Additionally, staff should not typically be approved to work outside the U.S. and if approved to do so, will be limited to a maximum of 30 calendar days.